Meilyn22/DSProject/Table of Content.md

 * Introduction to Queues
 * Uses of Queues
 * Operations and Structure Of Queues
+* Queue using a List
 * Queue using collections.Deque In python
-* Queue using a List
 * Performance of Queues
-* Practice Queues
 * Exercises
 * Solution